 These and many other developments, trends, and regional updates were covered during May’s just-in-time briefing on Internet governance – our monthly appointment on the last Tuesday of every month – which took place on 28 May 2019.
-They will also be summarised in the upcoming Internet Governance Barometer for May and in Issue 40 of the Geneva Internet Platform (GIP) Digital Watch newsletter.
+They were also be summarised in the Internet Governance Barometer for May and in Issue 40 of the Geneva Internet Platform (GIP) Digital Watch newsletter.

 The briefing was led by Dr Stephanie Borg Psaila, the interim director of DiploFoundation and the GIP.
 She was joined by DiploFoundation’s Director of Cybersecurity and E-diplomacy programmes Vladimir Radunović, DiploFoundation’s Digital Policy Senior Researcher Marília Maciel, DiploFoundation’s Senior Lecturer, Researcher, and Project Manager Katharina Höne, DiploFoundation’s Multimedia Co-ordinator Arvin Kamberi, and GIP Digital Watch curator Sorina Teleanu.